 Arctic Geology research at UNIS

-Svalbard exhibits exceptionally well-exposed, large sections.
-On the slopes of glacially eroded fjords and valleys there occur up to 1000 m high and several km long and continuous sections.
-These facilitate studies of geological evolution of large-scale structural elements and tectonic controls, fold-and-thrust belt developments, basin analysis and sequence stratigraphy, hydrocarbon formation and changes in the sedimentary environment through time.
+The stratigraphy of Svalbard records environmental changes across a fairly continuous succession of Precambrian metamorphic rocks, to Palaeozoic and Mesozoic sedimentary rocks, and then to Paleogene and Quaternary strata.
+The landscape exhibits exceptionally well-exposed geological sections on the slopes of glacially eroded fjords and valleys, where long and continuous sections exceeding 100s of metres in height can be found.
+These facilitate studies of the geological evolution of large-scale structural elements and tectonic controls, fold-and-thrust belt developments, basin analysis and sequence stratigraphy, hydrocarbon formation and changes in the sedimentary depositional environments through geologic time.

 Current research projects: